 The Paris Air Show – Le Bourget has an important audience and we are delighted to present VR2Mars.
 We created this application to provide new tools for scientists and geoscience education partners.
 It allows, thanks to virtual reality, to travel on the surface of Mars in order to better understand the activity of robots sent to the red planet, such as that of the Curiosity Rover.

-We were privileged to receive Claudie Haigneré, renowned scientist, astronaut and politician, presently ambassador and advisor of the president of the European Space Agency (ESA)..
-We discussed our work and she was extremely enthusiastic about the potential of the application.
+We were privileged to receive Claudie Haigneré, renowned scientist, astronaut and politician, presently ambassador and advisor of the president of the European Space Agency (ESA).
+We discussed our work and she was extremely positive about the potential of the application.
 She quickly understood how this technology could be used in the future to train astronauts.

 This first morning was an intense experience and we look forward to seeing you soon at our booth.
 It is hosted at the Centre national d’Etude Spatiale (CNES) pavilion , in the shadow of the Ariane 5 rocket.
 Really easy to find us!